NethermindEth/horus-checker/README.md

 ```cairo
 # @declare $x : felt
 ```
+A **logical variable** is a variable defined and used within a function spec (i.e.  a set of annotations for a function, i.e. a set of lines starting with `# @`) for conveniently referring to subexpressions.
+They play the same role that ordinary variables do in any programming language, but they can only be used within `horus` annotations.

+In the above example, `$x` is the logical variable being declared.

 Logical variable names must begin with a `$`.
 Note that if a logical variable is not mentioned in the precondition, then the spec must hold for all possible values of that variable.

 <br/>

 ### `@storage_update`
 Allows claims to be made about the state of a storage variable before and after the function.

+> The first new primitive that we see in the code is `@storage_var`.
+Unlike a
+> Cairo program, which is stateless, StarkNet contracts have a state, called
+> “the contract’s storage”.
+Transactions invoked on such contracts may modify
+> this state, in a way defined by the contract.
+>
+> The `@storage_var` decorator declares a variable which will be kept as part
+> of this storage.
+In our case, this variable consists of a single felt, called
+> balance.
+To use this variable, we will use the `balance.read()` and
+> `balance.write()` functions which are automatically created by the
+> `@storage_var` decorator.
+When a contract is deployed, all its storage cells
+> are initialized to zero.
+In particular, all storage variables are initially
+> zero.
+>
+> *From the Cairo documentation on [writing Starknet contracts](https://www.cairo-lang.org/docs/hello_starknet/intro.html?highlight=storage%20variable)*

 Example:
 ```cairo
 # @storage_update x() := x() + 1
 ```
 A storage update must be included for all storage variables modified by a function otherwise it will not meet the spec.

 Only the top-level storage variable reference on the left hand side refers to the state after the function.
 As such, if `x` took one input and we specified the update as such `x(y()) := x(y()) + 1`, both instances of `y()` refer to the state before the function was called.
 If you would like to make claims about the relationship between multiple storage variables after the function is complete, this can be achieved via the use of logical variables.
 To do so, equate your 'before' logical variable to the storage variable in the precondition.
 Then, also in the precondition, relate the 'after' and 'before' logical variables.
 Finally assign the 'after' logical variable to the storage variable in a storage update annotation.

 <br/>